Skip to main content

 NOLO

-This season we are amazed at the presentation of NOLO a designer from Mexico who displayed a mix of adult and kids' fashion wear.
+This season, we are amazed at the presentation of NOLO, a designer from Mexico who displayed a mix of adult and kids' fashion wear.
 From earthy tones to neon and bright oranges adorned in his collection.
-Luis Corrales, better known as Manolo, is the emergent head designer of the NOLO brand based in Hermosillo, Sonora Mexico.
-He got inspired by NYC Street style after visiting NYC and his collection in NYFW F/W23 reflects NYC Street styles' cool, casual, and vibrant theme.
+Luis Corrales, better known as Manolo, is the emergent head designer of the NOLO brand based in Hermosillo, Sonora, Mexico.
+He was inspired by NYC Street style after visiting NYC, and his collection in NYFW F/W23 reflects NYC Street styles' cool, casual, and vibrant theme.

 HEEYONGHeE

-Designer Hee-yong Shin of the brand 'HEEYONGHeE' is a new-age fashion designer who made her debut by participating in New York Fashion Week.
+Designer Hee-yong Shin of the brand 'HEEYONGHeE' is a new-age fashion designer who debuted by participating in New York Fashion Week.
 HEEYONGHeE NYFW F/W23 Collection is called 'SPATIALIMSM'.
 A women's collection of brimming earthy tones reflects the elegantly feminine style in contemporary cuts and silhouettes.
 A true representation of clothing for modern-age women.

 What I wore

-I wore a jewel tone green wide-leg relaxed fitted pantsuit and added a belt in the middle for more definition, a contemporary designer bag, and a statement gold large earring.
-My makeup was bold and my hair with a soft curl.
+I wore a jewel tone green wide-leg relaxed fitted pantsuit and added a belt in the middle for more definition, a contemporary designer bag, and a large statement gold earring.
+My makeup was bold, and my hair had a soft curl.
 Hope you like this look.

 Comments